 Impakter had the opportunity to speak with Jo Bhakdi, founder and CEO of Quantgene.
 The company aims to transform the medical paradigm by creating a new system of premium preventative care, powered by advanced technology and a value based healthcare model.
-They are also implementing an Outsourced Coding system for a better management system.
+They are also implementing a Specialty Medical Billing and Outsourced Coding system for a better management system.

 Over the past decade or so, technological advancements in medical research have been increasingly outpacing their application to standard medical practice.
 New diagnostics, drugs, and devices are being held up by decade-long payer assessments.

 Medical innovations are met with high hurdles in going to market.
 The companies responsible for developing these novel technologies not only have to demonstrate that they will protect the patients’ health, but that they will cut costs as well.
 As a result, physicians often don’t have access to the most advanced resources that could potentially have a profound impact on patient outcomes.
 Figure out if your hospital uses Vetted Non-Traditional Suppliers and if they are taking good care of the maintenance.

 “The silos among biotechnology development, clinical procedures, data management, and healthcare economics have to be broken down,” said Jo.
 “They need to be merged into one vertically integrated innovation stack that has only one goal: to protect the patient from disease.”

 The first significant development that Quantgene plans to introduce in 2020 is its proprietary deep sequencing and AI system, which has been designed to detect 8 deadly cancers at the earliest stages in the blood.